waynodiablo/Oystercard/further_javascript/angularjs.md

 ### Setting up our test environment

-Before going any further we need to setup our test environment - since we want to be practising TDD we'll need to write some tests before we write any more angular code.
+Before going any further we need to setup our test environment - since we want to be practising TDD we'll need to write some tests before we write any more Angular code.
 Fortunately as we'll see Angular provides plenty of options for testing your code, but first we need to get our environment set up with some boilerplate.

 ```shell
 bower install angular-mocks --save-dev